Before you start

 Do a brainstorm to identify the assets related to the system.
 It’s better to start with too many assets; they can always be removed later if they turn out to be irrelevant.

 After the brainstorm, the list of assets must be consolidated.
 You may have to describe some of the assets in more detail, only to realise that they are already included in another asset.
 Then compare the list with the system diagram to ensure that everything has been included.
-Find more inspiration in the IoT door lock example below.

 Identification of assets

 When working with risk management in general, “assets” can encompass a lot of things, from buildings and facilities to employees and knowledge.
-When dealing with risk management in IT and cybersecurity, it is advantageous to consider “assets” as data.
-The main reason is that the method described in the following for assessing the consequences of an incident is best suited for information/data and less suitable for physical objects.
+When dealing with risk management in cybersecurity, it is advantageous to consider “assets” as data.
+The main reason is that the method described in the following for analysing the consequences of an incident is best suited for information/data and less suitable for physical objects.
 There may of course be physical items in the system that also need protection; for example, if a sensor is expensive and can be stolen, but this will not be covered by this analysis.
-Hence, a server or a laptop is not considered an asset, whereas the data stored on the server is.
+Hence, a server or a laptop is not considered an asset, whereas the data stored on the server

-Method A: Technical and business assets:
+Method A: Technical and business assets

-Method B: Follow the system diagram:
+Method B: Follow the system diagram

 Another option is to follow the diagram you have just created.
 Consider what role each component in the diagram plays and the data associated with each process.
 In the scenario of a client application accessing a backend, you can for instance examine the client functionality and the data exchanged in that context.
 This includes components such as username/password for system access, the ability to view devices (and their measurements) linked to the account, the ability to register new devices, and the capability to activate or manipulate a connected device in some way.

-Consolidation and verification of assets
+Consolidation and verifications of assets

 Many of these assets can be described at a more general business level if preferred.
 For instance, "invoices," "orders," "complaints," "contact information," and "delivery address" can be described as "customer data" without losing essential information.